-The installation directory is the directory where the application installs all platform components.
+The installation directory is the directory where the Enterprise Console installs all platform components.

-The same installation directory should exist, and is used on all remote nodes.
-This is done to maintain homogeneity of the configuration across different nodes.
+The same installation directory should exist and is used on all remote nodes.
+This is done to maintain the homogeneity of the configuration across different nodes.

-Add the SSH key that the Platform Admin application will use to access and manage the Events Service hosts remotely.
+Add the SSH key that the Enterprise Console will use to access and manage the Events Service hosts remotely.
 (See Create the SSH Key for more information):

-<file path to the key file>is the private key for the Platform Admin machine.
+<file path to the key file>is the private key for the Enterprise Console machine.
 The installation process uses the keys to connect to the Events Service hosts.
-The keys are not deployed, but instead, encrypted and stored in the Platform Admin database.
+The keys are not deployed, but instead, encrypted and stored in the Enterprise Console database.